-(R.10).
-The court's conclusion is unsupported by the common law, CPLR 7003, and the cases cited, and is inconsistent with its recent ruling.
+7003, and the cases cited, and is inconsistent with its recent ruling.

-Six months earlier, the same court, in Stanley, properly held that neither issue preclusion nor claim preclusion barred the Second Hercules and Leo Petition, despite the absence of any "changed circumstances," id., as there was no final judgment in the prior proceeding.
+Six months earlier, the same court, in Stanley, properly held that neither issue preclusion nor claim preclusion barred the Second Hercules and Leo Petition, despite the absence of any "allegation or ground that is sufficiently distinct from those set forth in the first petition," id., as there was no final judgment in the prior proceeding.
 16 N.Y.S.3d at 908-10.
 It wrote: